Piano Learning and Improvisation Through Digital Augmentation

 • The Vision of a Human-Centered Piano.
 IMI 2022.
 PDF.

-• A Survey of Augmented Piano Prototypes: Has Augmentation Improved Learning Experiences?. (forthcoming ISS 22).
+• A Survey of Augmented Piano Prototypes: Has Augmentation Improved Learning Experiences?.
+(ISS 22).
 PDF.